huajianmao/crud/CONTRIBUTING.md

 # Contributing to ``

-As the creators and maintainers of this project, we want to ensure that `xrender` lives and continues to grow and evolve.
+As the creators and maintainers of this project, we want to ensure that `crud` lives and continues to grow and evolve.
 We would like to encourage everyone to help and support this library by contributing.

 ## Code contributions

 Here is a quick guide to doing code contributions to the library.

-1. Fork and clone the repo to your local machine `git clone https://github.com/YOUR_GITHUB_USERNAME/xrender.git`
+1. Fork and clone the repo to your local machine `git clone https://github.com/YOUR_GITHUB_USERNAME/crud.git`

 2. Create a new branch from `master` with a meaningful name for a new feature or an issue you want to work on: `git checkout -b your-meaningful-branch-name`